tardate/LittleArduinoProjects/README.md

-# 609 Little Electronic Art Projects
+# 610 Little Electronic Art Projects

-> Latest addition:sparkles: [LED Current Control](./playground/LedCurrentControl) - Using an Arduino PWM signal for smooth current-controlled LED dimming with a current mirror.
+> Latest addition:sparkles: [LaserRay](./Electronics101/555Timer/LaserRay) - Testing a laser ray light and sound effectbased on the 555 timer.

 Just my collection of projects, many involving electronics or an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),